nurdanoktan/London-Bike-Rides-Python-Tableau-Project/README.md

 **[Explore the Dashboard](https://public.tableau.com/app/profile/nurdan.oktan/viz/LondonBikeRidesProject_16926511039280/Dashboard1)**

 This repository contains Python code and Tableau visualizations for analyzing and visualizing the London bike rides dataset.
-The dataset is gathered using Kaggle API and preproccesed using Python and Tableau is used to create an interactive dashboard.
+The [Kaggle london bike sharing dataset](https://www.kaggle.com/datasets/hmavrodiev/london-bike-sharing-dataset) is gathered using Kaggle API and preproccesed using Python and Tableau is used to create an interactive dashboard.

 ## Data Cleaning